 Finding that All Inclusive Deal

 “We know that the all inclusive vacation is very popular with our clients and they want to have that same experience in the United States and especially in Florida”, said Tom Carr, President of All Inclusive Outlet.
-“Although we would love to assist our valued clients by providing this type of all inclusive getaway, it really only exists in the Caribbean, Mexico and select destinations like Panama and Costa Rica.
-Here is where you will find the greatest deals.
+“We now can assist our valued clients by providing this type of all inclusive getaway if the Club Med Sandpiper is a good fit for what they are looking for.
+If not, there is an abundance of fabulous resorts in the Caribbean, Mexico and select destinations like Panama and Costa Rica.
+Here is where you will find the greatest deals."

 "In addition, many people forget that the U.S. Virgin Islands are still part of the United States,” continued Carr.
 “They are United States Territories, so U.S. citizens only need a photo ID and a certified birth certificate to travel there.
 No passport is required.
 We offer several great all inclusive resort options for the U.S. Virgin Islands for those who would like to stay within a U.S. Territory.”